+[Section XXXIV.]
+(Section XXXV.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall after the publication hereof presume to cast, carry, draw out or lay any dead carcass or any excrement or filth from any vaults, privies or necessary houses and shall leave such carcass or filth without burying the same a sufficient depth in any unenclosed grounds within the limits of the said borough or on or near any of the said streets, lanes, alleys or highways aforesaid, every person or persons so offending and being thereof convicted before either of the burgesses of the said borough or before any justice of the peace of said county shall forfeit for every [such] offense the sum of three pounds and shall pay the cost of removing and burying such carcass, excrement or filth in such place and manner as the burgesses of the said borough or either of them or the said regulators or supervisors or any two of them shall direct or appoint.

 [Section XXXV.]
-(Section XXXVI, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall, after the publication thereof, presume to cast, carry, draw out or lay any dead carcas, or any excrement or filth from vaults, privies or necessary-houses and shall leave such carcass or filth without burying the same a sufficient depth in any unenclosed grounds within the limits of the said borough, or on or near any of the streets, lanes, alleys or highways aforesaid, every person or persons so offending, and being thereof convicted before either of the burgesses of the said borough, or before any justice of the peace of said county, shall forfeit for every such offense the sum of thirty shillings, and shall pay the cost of removing and burying such carcass, excrement or filth in such place and manner as the burgesses of the said borough, or either of them, or the said regulators or supervisors, or any two of them, shall direct or appoint.
+(Section XXXVI.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons whatsoever shall wilfully stop or obstruct the passage of the waters of any of the common sewers hereafter to be made within the said borough he or they so offending shall forfeit for every such offense any sum not exceeding twenty shillings and shall pay the cost of removing such obstruction.

 [Section XXXVI.]
-(Section XXXVII, P. L.) And be it further enacted by the authority aforesaid, That if any person or person whatsoever shall wilfully stop or obstruct the passage of the waters of any of the common sewers hereafter to be made within the said borough, he or they so offending shall forfeit, for every such offense, any sum not exceeding twenty pounds, and shall pay the costs of removing such obstruction.

-[Section XXXVII.]
-(Section XXXVIII, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall make any pavement or footway before their houses or lots in the said borough of a greater width, or breadth, or height than allowed or directed by the surveyors or regulators to be appointed by virtue of this act, or contrary to the directions of the said regulators, or any two of them, or shall set up posts in the streets, lanes or alleys aforesaid, or any of them, otherwise than as allowed and directed by the said regulators, or any two of them, and shall refuse or neglect to take up, remove or place the same in such manner as the said regulators, or any two of them, shall direct or order, after two days' notice to him, her or them for that purpose given by order of the burgesses of the said borough, or either of them, or by order of the said regulators, or any two of them, every such person so offending and being thereof convicted before either of the burgesses of the said borough, or before any justice of the peace of the county aforesaid, shall forfeit and pay the sum of thirty shillings for every such offense; and the said regulators, or any two of them, shall and may take up, regulate, pull down, remove and replace such pavement and posts, in such manner as they shall think proper, and the costs of taking up, regulating, pulling down, removing and replacing such pavements and posts shall be paid by the party or parties so offending in the premises.
+(Section XXXVII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall make any pavement or footway before their houses and lots in the said borough of a greater width or breadth or height than allowed or directed by the surveyors or regulators to be appointed by virtue of this act or contrary to the directions of the said regulators, or any two of them, or shall set up posts in the streets, lanes or alleys aforesaid or any of them otherwise than is allowed and directed by the said regulators or any two of them and shall refuse or neglect to take up, remove or place the same in such a manner as the said regulators or any two of them shall direct or order, after two days notice to him, her or them for that purpose given by order of the burgesses of the said borough or before any justice of the peace of the county aforesaid shall forfeit and pay the sum of thirty shillings for [every] such offense, and the said regulators or any two of them shall and may take up, regulate and pull down, remove and replace such pavement and posts in such manner as they shall think proper and the costs of taking up, regulating pulling down, removing and replacing such pavements and posts shall be paid by the party or parties so offending in the premises.